The exact renormalization group and dimensional regularization: Conclusions and Outlook

 \section{Conclusions and Outlook}

-Conclusions and further research motivated by this work are summarized in the series of remarks given below, \begin{itemize} \item This work shows that dimensional regularization(DR) can be employed in studying the WRG . \item It is shown that DR can be though as a particular soft way of separating high and low momenta degrees of freedom. \item These results have been shown to hold without employing any approximation. \item A particular relation between the scale parameter $\mu$ and the deviation $\epsilon$ from dimension $4$ is required in order to re-obtain the results computed using field theory.
+Conclusions and further research motivated by this work are summarized in the series of remarks given below, \begin{itemize} \item This work shows that dimensional regularization(DR) can be employed in studying the WRG . \item It is shown that DR can be though as a particular soft way of separating high and low momenta degrees of freedom. \item These results have been shown to hold without employing any approximation. \item A particular relation between the scale parameter $\mu$ and the deviation $\epsilon$ from dimension $4$ is required to obtain coincidence of the solutions of the ERG equations with the field theory diagrammatic contributions for the $k$ point proper function.
 This relation is,

 although exact this relation is not universal.
-This relation shows that the field theoretic limit $\mu\to0$ corresponds to $\epsilon\to0^{-}$,
+This relation shows that the limits $\mu\to0$ and $\epsilon\to0^{-}$ are equivalent. \item The application of this ERG formulation to gauge theories is a natural and very interesting next step. \end{itemize}